Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Talking about the Realme 5 Pro, it is priced at INR 13,999 for 4/64GB, INR 14,999 for 6/64GB, and INR 16,999 for 8/128GB variants in India.
 The price for Realme 5 Pro in Nepal is Rs.
 26,990 for 4/128GB variant whereas the 8/128GB variant costs Rs.
 29,790.

 The news about the launch of 64MP camera sensation – Realme XT in Nepal is also out and starting to heat the market.
-The launch of new Realme devices after a long gap is definitely the exciting one.
-What do you like most about the Realme phone and have been waiting for these devices?
+The launch of new Realme devices after a long gap is definitely an exciting one.
+What do you like most about the Realme phones, have you been waiting for these devices?
 Please let us know in the comment section.